Please SEND a MESSAGE below to help save the area!

 Echo Lake is a magnificent, unprotected lowland ancient rainforest in British Columbia between Mission and Agassiz, east of Vancouver.
 The region is home to perhaps the largest concentration of bald eagles on Earth, where thousands of eagles come each fall to eat spawning salmon in the Harrison and Chehalis Rivers and hundreds roost in the old-growth trees around Echo Lake at night.
 It is in the traditional, unceded territory of the Sts’ailes First Nations people.

 The BC government recently protected about 55 hectares in Old-Growth Management Area (OGMA) primarily on the south end of Echo Lake, but have excluded important old-growth stands on the west and north sides of the lake, as well as mature forests that buffer the ancient groves and provide important scenery and wildlife habitat around the lake.
+THESE STANDS are now IMMINENTLY ENDANGERED WITH NEW ROAD BUILDING and planned LOGGING (July, 2016).

 In addition, the BC government is currently proposing a Wildlife Management Area to protect the habitats and wildlife of the nearby Harrison-Chehalis Rivers and Estuary which supports the vast numbers of salmon and eagles.
 This is an important step forward for conservation that will allow the protection of some wildlife, like hundreds of feeding eagles which are often flushed into the air by human disturbance, and will also help protect the wetlands and spawning habitat of wild salmon.